ReDigi: Capitol Records lawsuit

 In January 2012, Capitol Records sued ReDigi in New York Federal Court stating that Redigi was liable for contributing to copyright infringement demanding that ReDigi remove Capitol-owned material and pay $150,000 per track.
 On February 6, 2012, U.S. District Judge Richard Sullivan denied the preliminary injunction.

 Vicarious liability for copyright infringement exists where the defendant "has the right and ability to supervise the infringing activity and also has a direct financial interest in such activities."
 In ReDigi, the court held ReDigi vicariously liable because it "exercised complete control over its website's content, user access, and sales," and financially benefited from every sale due to its transaction fee.

 On March 30, 2013, the judge granted in part a summary judgment motion in favor of Capitol Records.
 The court stated:

 ReDigi has vicariously infringed Capitol's copyrights" and found RediGi guilty of direct contributory infringement.

 ReDigi seeks judicial amendment of the Copyright Act to reach its desired policy outcome.
 However, "[s]ound policy, as well as history, supports [the Court's] consistent deference to Congress when major technological innovations alter the market for copyrighted materials.
 Congress has the constitutional authority and the institutional ability to accommodate fully the varied permutations of competing interests that are inevitably implicated by such new technology.
 Sony, 464 U.S. at 431.
 Such deference often counsels for a limited interpretation of copyright protection.
 However, here, the Court cannot of its own accord condone the wholesale application of the first sale defense to the digital sphere, particularly when Congress itself has declined to take that step.

 On April 20, 2013, United States District Court, Southern District of New York has ruled that ReDigi is engaged in illegal activity.

 Judge Richard J. Sullivan wrote that "ReDigi has vicariously infringed" on copyrights and found ReDigi guilty of direct contributory infringement.

 The 2nd Circuit Court of Appeals heard ReDigi's appeal on August 22, 2017.
-The Library association and Twenty-Four significant, University Law Professors, back ReDigi at appeal.
+The American Library Association, the Internet Archive and twenty-four copyright law professors, backed ReDigi at appeal.